schwiftyg/Summary_Notes/others/mark_questions_for_Super_team.md

-# only problem just result reserve
+# the only problem was just the result was reserve

 ![Screenshot from 2021-10-11 13-05-00](https://user-images.githubusercontent.com/21187699/136851864-c707eda3-b611-4957-a053-eee1d58617e9.png)